Ferks-FK/Fortnite-Emotes-Extended/README.md

 This plugin allows players to use Emotes & Dances Fortnite do with all the private emotes included.

+> [!IMPORTANT]
+> The modifications in this plugin are based on [this](https://forums.alliedmods.net/showpost.php?p=2836162&postcount=276) version, which is specifically designed for L4D1/2.
+It will likely work in other games, but I can't guarantee that.

 **Original Version:** https://forums.alliedmods.net/showthread.php?t=318981

 ## Commands